 There are more than 200 viruses that cause the common cold.
-Sadly therefore, human body can never build up resistance to all of them.
+Sadly, therefore, the human body can never build up resistance to all of them.
 This is why colds are so common and often return.

 Would you want to know about it?
 I would.

 The good news is, vitamin C (ascorbic acid) fits the bill.
 And for all the folks who just rolled their eyes, it’s important to understand why some of the research hasn’t found a benefit with vitamin C and the common cold and why other studies have.